openthread/ot-docs/site/en/guides/commissioner/build.md

 *   `non-ccm-config.json` — The default configuration file for Non-CCM Thread Network.

-By default, these configuration files are installed in `/usr/local/etc/commissioner`.
+These configuration files are installed in `{/usr/local}/etc/commissioner`.
+You can also view sample files on the [ot-commissioner GitHub repository](https://github.com/openthread/ot-commissioner/tree/main/src/app/etc/commissioner).

 ### CCM configuration